Generalised tensors and traces: Introduction

-{\em Plan.} Sec. \ref{sec:tensors} defines network configurations and their induced state space, generalised tensors and generalised traceouts.
+{\em Plan.} Sec. \ref{sec:tensors} defines configurations and their induced state space, generalised tensors and generalised traceouts.
 Sec. \ref{sec:locality} defines locality in its Schr\"odinger, operational and Heisenberg forms and proves their equivalences.
 Sec. \ref{sec:causality} defines causality in its various forms and proves their equivalences, including the fact that causal unitary operators can be implemented by a product of local ones.
-Sec. \ref{sec:conclusion} summarizes the contributions and enumerates several perspective applications of the formalism.
+Sec. \ref{sec:conclusion} enumerates several perspective applications of the formalism.
+This conference paper was made as self-contained as possible, with most proofs in App. \ref{app:props} and that of the main Th. in App. \ref{app:th}.
+Yet some mathematical details are only available in the long version of this paper \cite{ArrighiQNT}, cited as [F] in the rest of the paper.